 The Company is in the pre-clinical stage, and as such no revenue has been generated from its operations.
-The Company has accumulated losses of \$6,334,433 and has negative cash flows from operating activities of \$1,935,418 at March 31, 2014.
+The Company has accumulated losses of approximately \$9 million and has negative cash flows from operating activities of approximately \$2.6 million during the year ended March 31, 2015.

-The Company continues to obtain financing, although there are no assurances that the management's plan will be realized.
-Management believes the Company will be able to secure the necessary financing to continue operations in the future.
+Management has secured sufficient equity financing which it believes will enable it to complete its pre-clinical work and other commitments.
+However, it will require additional resources to continue into clinical trials and/or for additional acquisitions The Company continues to obtain financing, although there are no assurances that the management's plan will be realized.
 These conditions indicate the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts, or the amounts and classification of liabilities, which might be necessary should the Company be unable to continue its operations.